gh0stzk/dotfiles/README.md

 # BSPWM | Polybar themes collection - Rice selector

 ## 🌿 Information
-Hello, I started learning bash and decided to modify and create some scripts to practice and as a fan to rice my setup i made these modifications to switch between rices, live at the moment without having to quit the session.
+Hello, I started learning bash and decided to modify and create some scripts to practice and as a fan to rice my setup i made these modifications to switch between rices, on the fly.
 It's not perfect and there's certainly room for improvement.
-To switch between setups right-click on the arch logo in the bar.

 https://user-images.githubusercontent.com/67278339/179444283-d5a4bc48-a9c7-4a91-a144-6c34d11347c8.mp4